WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-04-12-emotional-and-behavioral-interviewing.md

 this way on more than one occasion.
 I would wager that most people have a hard time being this honest and airing their dirty laundry with someone they just met; if you can, your risk will almost always be rewarded.

-<blockquote>Me:  My point is to set the stage for you and give you a feel for
+Me:  My point is to set the stage for you and give you a feel for life here.
-life here.
 Both the positive and negative sides.
-So can you tell me a bit about where you're at right now?</blockquote>In every case where I have ended up with someone that I truly enjoy working with, this question has been the turning point in the interview.
+So can you tell me a bit about where you're at right now?

+In every case where I have ended up with someone that I truly enjoy working with, this question has been the turning point in the interview.
 It's where things pushes past the usual formalities and on to an honest and open conversation.
 With this question,